Updated: Mar 14

 If you already have honey and would like to add your own essential oils try rosemary or lavender for a super sweet scent.

 Is it The End?
-Coming to a screen near you this autumn, is the release of Goodbye Christopher Robin.
-I love a good story, out in Edinburgh next week.
+Have you seen Goodbye Christopher Robin?
+I love a good story.

 I hope you have enjoyed reading The World Of Honey.
 If you are inspired and would like to Support bees and the local community please visit the British Beekeepers Association (BBKA) or your local farmers markets.